aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-intellij-idea-maven/_index.md

 ### **IntelliJ IDEA**
 **IntelliJ IDEA** is a Java integrated development environment (IDE) for software developers.
 It is developed by JetBrains.
 Originally created for Java, it currently supports a wide variety of languages, including JavaScript, Groovy, HTML, CSS, RSS, R, Haskell, PHP, Ruby, Python, Scala, Clojure, and Kotlin.

-In a 2010 **Infoworld** report, IntelliJ received the highest test center score out of the four top Java programming tools: Eclipse, IntelliJ IDEA, NetBeans and Oracle JDeveloper.
+In a 2010 **InfoWorld** report, IntelliJ received the highest test center score out of the four top Java programming tools: Eclipse, IntelliJ IDEA, NetBeans and Oracle JDeveloper.
 ### **Aspose.Tasks for Java**
 [Aspose.Tasks](http://www.aspose.com/java/project-management-component.aspx) for Java is a project management API that enables Java application developers to provide Microsoft Project® document manipulation capability in their applications – all without using Microsoft Project®.
 With this powerful API, developers can control various stages of project management, such as project planning, definition and tracking.
 ### **Aspose.Tasks Java for IntelliJ IDEA - Maven**